JRWynneIII/AccelLinAlgebraLibraries/README.md

 ```
 $ module load cudatoolkit magma
 ```
-Keep in mind, the CUDA module needs to be loaded before the MAGMA module.
+This will first load the CUDA toolkit then the MAGMA module.
+MAGMA needs access to the CUDA toolkit in order to work, because MAGMA is GPU accelerated.
+Because of this, the CUDA toolkit needs to be loaded before the MAGMA module.

 Next, the `PrgEnv-gnu` programming environment needs to be loaded instead of the Intel, Cray, or the default PGI environments.
 MAGMA will only work with the GNU compilers.
 To do this run:
 ```